-FII.9 The student will develop a deeper understanding of English and other languages through study of French.

-- 1. Recognize critical sound distinctions and intonation patterns in French and English and their effects on the communication of meaning. - 2.
-Compare the diverse and unique aspects of French vocabulary and structural patterns of French and English. - 3.
-Compare the use of idiomatic expressions in French and English.
+- SII.9 The student will develop a deeper understanding of English and other languages through study of Spanish. - 1.
+Recognize critical sound distinctions and intonation patterns in Spanish and English and their effects on the communication of meaning. - 2.
+Compare the diverse and unique aspects of vocabulary and structural patterns of Spanish and English. - 3.
+Compare the use of idiomatic expressions in Spanish and English.

-FII.10 The student will demonstrate understanding of similarities and differences between francophone cultures studied and those of the United States.
+SII.10 The student will demonstrate understanding of cultural similarities and differences between the Spanish-speaking cultures studied and the United States.

-- 1. Identify similarities and differences of traditions, such as comparing those related to holidays, foods, family, and celebrations with those of the United States. - 2.
-Identify similarities and differences of geography and their impact on aspects of culture, such as comparing geographical influences on culture related to food, clothing, dwellings, transportation, recreation and art.
+- 1. Identify similarities and differences of traditions, such as those related to holidays, foods, family, and celebrations. - 2.
+Identify similarities and differences of geography and their impact on aspects of culture, such as food, clothing, dwellings, transportation, recreation, music, and art.